 That being said, it is very much within your best interest to ask, “Will you be the photographer to photograph my wedding?”
 Make it clear.
 If they say they have associates that shoot for them, don’t assume they actually work with this “associate” on a regular or consistent basis.
 In fact, they may have no history of working together at all.

-“Can I see a gallery of another wedding they’ve photographed for you?” and “Can I chat with them to make sure we get along?”
-Also make sure to ask yourself if the associate photographer’s personality is a fit with you & if their work matches the vision you have for your photos (more on this topic later).
+“Can I see a gallery of another wedding they’ve photographed for you?” and “Can I chat with them on the phone to make sure we get along?”
+Also, make sure to ask yourself if the associate photographer’s personality is a fit with you & if their work matches the vision you have for your photos (more on this topic later).

 On the other hand, maybe you’re a couple who doesn’t care too much about your photos; you’re not putting much emotional investment into them, you just “need” …want… photographs of your wedding day, but you don’t care if you get along with the photographer or if the photos are to a certain style — this might not be relevant to you.